What does “mimi” mean in Japanese?

 - pan – パン (ぱん) : a noun meaning ‘bread’ in Japanese.

-- no – の : a case particle used to join two nouns.
+- no – の : a case particle joining two nouns.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “pan” and “mimi”.
-The formed phrase literally means ‘the ears of bread’ in Japanese, it has been translated as just “bread crusts”, though.
-Word orders in Japanese and English are different, but the role of this case particle is very similar to that of “of”.
-“No” used in the last example can be considered as the special use case of this type of “no”.
+In the example, this works to join “pan” and “mimi”.
+The formed phrase literally means ‘the ears of bread’ in Japanese.
+It has been translated as “bread crusts”, though.
+Word orders in Japanese and English are different, but the role of this case particle is very similar to that of the English preposition,”of”.

 This is another typical usage of “mimi”.
 In this example, it works as a metaphor for bread crusts which are far from the center of bread.
-“Pan no mimi” is a Japanese commonly-used expression for ‘bread crusts’, so worth knowing, I think.
+“Pan no mimi” is a commonly-used phrase which means ‘bread crusts’ in Japanese.
+It’s worth knowing, I think.

 Summary

-In this blog post, I’ve explained the definition, meaning, and kanji expression of “mimi”.
+In this blog post, I’ve explained the definition and meaning of “mimi” in detail together with its kanji character.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - mimi – 耳 (みみ) : a noun meaning ‘ear’ in Japanese.
-This can also work as a plural noun meaning ‘ears’.
-Native speakers normally use this noun to mean ‘ear’ or ‘ears’ in Japanese.
-In addition to this very basic usage, they occasionally use this as a metaphor for something far from its center – its edge.
-Actually, ears are far from the center of a face, so this usage is still understandable, I think.
+This can also work as plural.
+Native speakers often use this noun to mean an ‘ear’ or ‘ears’ in Japanese.
+In addition, they occasionally use this as a metaphor for something far from the center.
+Indeed, ears are far from the center of a face, so this usage is still understandable, I think.

 Hope my explanations are understandable and helpful for Japanese learners.